jayeshk7/Intro-to-NLP/1. Word embeddings/README.md

 # Word Embeddings

 Word embeddings are an important part of Natural Language Processing.
-Having good dense representation of words really improves the performance on several tasks like Language modelling.
-Also, the representations capture various similarity and differences between words which is very cool.
+Having good dense representation of words really improves the performance on several tasks like Language modelling, machine translation etc. Also, the representations capture various similarity and differences between words which is very cool.
+I used this [Wikipedia page](https://en.wikipedia.org/wiki/French_Revolution) as my dataset.

 **DISCLAIMER** : Only 'Word embeddings.ipynb' of the above 3 notebooks is complete and works.